By Shell Polymers on Nov 24, 2020

 HDPE is also resistant to many organic substances, such as bacteria and fungi.
 Due to this characteristic, HDPE film can withstand repeated exposure to chemicals such as cleaning agents and protect its contents from contamination.
 While this trait makes HDPE ideal for extrusion applications like pipe, it also makes exceptional packaging for chemical liquids or highly-sanitized items.

 Because of this characteristic, HDPE works well for a variety of protective packaging applications such as:

 - Liquid packaging for household chemicals like laundry detergent

 Additionally, because HDPE is chemical resistant, it withstands corrosion and is great for handling acids and alkalis.
 HDPE is also resistant to grease and oils.
-This makes it suitable for protective plastic film applications such as electronic goods packaging.
+This makes it suitable for protective polyethylene film applications such as electronic goods packaging.

 2. Higher Material Strength

 HDPE has a high tensile strength², which is higher than other forms of polyethylene.
 This trait allows thin HDPE film to withstand extreme stress and hold quantities higher than its weight.

 Consider garbage bags.
 They’re only a couple of ounces when empty, but they can hold 15+ pounds of trash.
 It also maintains its strength at low temperatures, which makes it useful for products like freezer bags.
 Whenever bags for bulky items such as food grains, cement, and fertilizer are needed, HDPE is the go-to material because of its incredible strength.

 Thanks to these traits, HDPE excels in high-stress environments for applications such as:

 - Garbage bags and liners